- Contact Us

-UCKG continues to expand its activities in the UK under the leadership of Bishop Alvaro Lima, who is supported by a team of senior pastors plus administrative and pastoral support staff.
+UCKG continues to expand its activities in the UK under the leadership of Bishop James Marques, who is supported by a team of senior pastors plus administrative and pastoral support staff.
 UCKG is a registered UK charity and Christian spiritual centre with an active membership of approximately over 10000.
 All are welcome to attend the UCKG services regardless of their religious affiliations.

 * Who you will see